Dr. Justin K. Hardin named Ouachita’s vice president for academic affairs

 He comes to Ouachita after serving for eight years at Palm Beach Atlantic University (PBA) in West Palm Beach, Fla., where he has led their flagship and innovative Master of Divinity degree as well as broader graduate programs in the School of Ministry, including the university's only Doctor of Philosophy program.
 He currently serves as associate dean for graduate programs and professor of biblical and theological studies.

 PBA, founded by Florida Baptists in 1968, is a comprehensive, interdenominational, Christ-first university enrolling 3,600 students.
-In Hardin’s leadership role at PBA, the School of Ministry added three fully-accredited graduate degrees.
+In Hardin's leadership role at PBA, the School of Ministry added three fully-accredited graduate degrees.
 PBA was one of the earliest schools in the country to adopt an accelerated ministry program, creating a pathway for students to earn Bachelor of Arts and Master of Divinity degrees in five years.
-During Hardin’s tenure, enrollment in School of Ministry graduate programs climbed from fewer than 50 to more than 120 students.
-He has taught courses in New Testament and Greek at the graduate and undergraduate levels and also teaches in PBA's undergraduate honors program.
+During Hardin's tenure, enrollment in School of Ministry graduate programs climbed from fewer than 50 to more than 120 students.
+He taught courses in New Testament and Greek at the graduate and undergraduate levels and also taught in PBA's undergraduate honors program.

 Hardin's other academic and administrative roles include serving for six years at Wycliffe Hall, the evangelical college of the University of Oxford, where he was director of studies and tutor in New Testament.
 He began his professional career at Oklahoma Baptist University as the Rowena Strickland Assistant Professor of Bible.